Vortical currents and reciprocal relations for transport coefficients in the electron hydrodynamic regime: Abstract

 \section{Abstract}

 We investigate the hydrodynamic regime in metals with momentum-conserving electron-electron scattering.
 The conservation of momentum results in well-defined dynamics whose effects we investigate via the relevant continuity equations.
-Studying semiclassical thermoelectric transport in the presence of a Berry curvature, we find anomalous contributions to the charge and heat transport currents arising from gradients of the velocity field.
-These contributions are non-vanishing for systems lacking centro-symmetry, and the corresponding transport coefficients do not obey the standard Onsager reciprocity relations.
-Instead, we show that the response coefficients relating the currents to the stress tensor obey independent reciprocity relations with the stress tensor and thus exhibit cross-tensor effects of the charge density and the entropy density with the momentum density.
-The requirement of the lack of centrosymmetry is shown to arise as a consequence of the Curie symmetry principle, which prevents cross-tensor effects in isotropic systems.
+We find anomalous contributions to the charge and heat transport currents arising from gradients of the velocity field in a semiclassical treatment with a Berry curvature.
+These contributions are non-vanishing for systems lacking inversion symmetry, and the corresponding transport coefficients do not obey the standard Onsager reciprocity relations.
+Instead, we show that the response coefficients relating the currents to the stress tensor obey independent reciprocity relations with the stress tensor and thus exhibit cross-tensor effects of charge and heat transport with the momentum transport.
+The Berry curvature contribution to the stress magnetization tensor is also derived.